ubcctf/ubcctf.github.io/_posts/2021-08-25-corctf-smogofwar.md

 corctf{"The opportunity of defeating the enemy is provided by the enemy himself." - Sun Tzu}
 ```

-This was a pretty fun and interesting challenge that we solved the way the
+This was a pretty fun and interesting challenge.
-authors intended.
+This was the intended solution for the challenge.
 The challenge authors speculated whether there were unintended
 solutions involving beating the bot legitimately, but we concluded that even if
 you had a professional chess player handy, it would be difficult.